-2) Change directory to the SNPP Server's program directory.
-By default, c: \PageGateData\SNPP\
+- 1) Open a command prompt with elevated permission. - 2) Change directory to the SNPP Server's program directory.
+By default, c: \PageGateData\SNPP\ - 3) Type the following and hit enter:

-3) Type the following and hit enter: snppserver /install
+snppserver /install

-5) Open the Services list in Windows.

-6) Go in to the Properties of the PageGate SNPP Server service.

-7) Change the Startup Type to Automatic and Start the Service.
+- 4) Exit the command prompt. - 5) Open the Services list in Windows. - 6) Go in to the Properties of the PageGate SNPP Server service. - 7) Change the Startup Type to Automatic and Start the Service.